Yurickh/ouxe/README.md

 Setup prettier to run on every commit with husky and lint-staged.

 Will create a `.huskyrc` and a `.lintstagedrc` with pre-loaded configuration you can later edit.

+## Rationale

+### Prettier

+Prettier is a great code formatter.
+It produces readable and organized code most times, and it has nice defaults.

+You'll notice I chose to override three configs for it: `semi`, `trailingComma` and `singleQuote`.
+This is basically personal preference, and I agree with most other prettier patterns.

+If I could, I would change the way it organizes some operators, though.
+Check https://github.com/prettier/prettier/pull/5108.

 ## Running locally